paulsuh/pytest-scenario-files/docs/source/respx_integration.rst

 .. note::

-    Pytest-Scenario-Files does not include a way to speciffy that the last response should be repeated forever.
+    Pytest-Scenario-Files does not include a way to specify that the last response should be repeated forever.
 The Respx documentation suggests that this can be accomplished by using the library functions ``itertools.chain()`` and ``itertools.repeat()`` together.
 When using